Skip to content

 Field Explanation:

-1. Name: The name of the style, used for reference.
+1. Name: The name of the style, used for referencing.

-• Example: Default, indicating that this is the default style.
+• Example: Default, indicating this is the default style.

 • Example: Arial, the subtitles will use the Arial font.